 Saguaro National Park, Arizona

 At its peak, Saguaro National Park bursts at the seams with colorful blooms.
-Hunt down agave, desert honeysuckle, Indian paintbrushes, prairie clovers, and saguaros, of course, by cruising along Bajada Loop Drive, or try Picture Rocks Road for an eyeful of golden poppies.
+Hunt down agave, desert honeysuckle, Indian paintbrushes, prairie clovers, and saguaros by cruising along Bajada Loop Drive, or try Picture Rocks Road for an eyeful of golden poppies.

 Chihuahuan Desert, Texas